 - REED HASTINGS

-Netflix CEO Reed Hastings knows: You need a strong culture to build a company that will scale beyond the early days of start up.
+CULTURE SHOCK - Reed Hastings, Founder & CEO of Netflix knows: You need a strong culture to build a company that will scale beyond the early days of start up.
 And strong company cultures only emerge when every employee feels they own the culture from day one.
 Here's how Reed did it – and made Netflix culture (and its “culture deck”) famous in the process.